publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch51/m__us_usc_t7_s2014.md

                 The Secretary shall allow a standard deduction for each household in the 48 contiguous States and the District of Columbia, Alaska, Hawaii, and the Virgin Islands of the United States in an amount that is—

-                    (I) equal to 8.31 percent of the income standard of eligibility established under subsection (c)(1) of this section; but
+                    (I) equal to 8.31 percent of the income standard of eligibility established under subsection (c)(1); but

-                    (II) not more than 8.31 percent of the income standard of eligibility established under subsection (c)(1) of this section for a household of 6 members.
+                    (II) not more than 8.31 percent of the income standard of eligibility established under subsection (c)(1) for a household of 6 members.

                 (ii) __Minimum amount__